privcount/privcount/doc/PrivCountVersion.markdown

     bumpversion major|minor|patch

-The default configuration creates a git commit, and tags it "privcount-a.b.c".
+The default configuration creates a git commit with the new version.
+You will need to manually tag this commit "privcount-a.b.c".

 If the PrivCount protocol changes in an incompatible way, you will need to update PrivCountProtocol.HANDSHAKE_VERSION manually.